sp-kantz/SummarizedNews-Revisited-Laravel/README.md

 Remake of my thesis project on Extractive Multi-Document Summarization.

-Added user accounts.
-Users can leave comments on summaries.
++ Added user accounts.
++ Users can leave comments on summaries.
++ Admin (user with id=1) can start the process with a button.

 ---------------------------------------------------------------------